amita-roy/global-summit-2020/README.md

 - Content was largely inspired by [this](https://www.intelligentcommunity.org/summit_2020_speakers) website, which lists speakers at the ICF in Dublin, Ohio on the 21st-23rd October 2020.

-- README Content has been taken from [Joe Burke](https://github.com/Joseph-Burke), one of my stand up team member.
+- README Content was taken from [Joe Burke](https://github.com/Joseph-Burke), one of my stand up team member.

 - Icons were taken from https://fontawesome.com/